nix-community/robotnix/docs/src/building.md

 ### Unique password per key
 This encrypts each of your keys with a unique password.
+This cannot be used with `signing.decryptKeysForSigning=true` as that requires all keys to have the same password.
 This option cannot be used if you intend to build the `img`/`factoryImg`/`ota` Nix outputs instead of using the `releaseScript`.
 See [Unencrypted Keys](#unencrypted-keys) below
 ```console
 $ ./generate-keys ./keys